Calculate Strahler Stream Order Numbers

 7. Generate Network IDs

-We need to create a unique ID for each of the streams.
-To do this, we will use the NetworkTopologyCalculator transformer, which will assign a _network_id attribute to all of the lines which participate in a network.
+We need to create a unique ID for each stream.
+To do this, we will use the NetworkTopologyCalculator transformer, which will assign a _network_id attribute to all of the lines that participate in a network.
 Add the NetworkTopologyCalculator to the canvas and connect it to the Incomplete output port on the AreaBuilder.
 There are no parameters to set.

 NetowrkConnection.png